 If the funds are minimal and transactions not complicated, the officer position of Treasurer is not required and can be assumed by one of the other officers.
 In this case, the responsibilities a) to d) below shall be added to the responsibilities of either the Vice-Chair (3.4.2), or Secretary (3.4.3) (e.g., if Clause 6.3 Meeting Fees remains in use).
 If there are no funds the clause is not required, and the text below shall be removed and replaced with the words “Not applicable.”

-The Treasurer shall:

-Maintain a budget, if applicable.

-Control all funds into and out of the Working Group’s bank account, if applicable.

-Follow IEEE policies concerning standards meetings and finances.

-Ensure that the Sponsor adheres to the IEEE Financial Operations Manual and the Annual Financial Report clause in the IEEE-SA Standards Board Operations Manual.

-Be familiar with relevant training materials available through IEEE Standards Development Online.
+Not applicable.

 4.0 Working Group Membership